Update: Suspect in San Francisco slaying of Cash App founder Bob Lee arrested, identified as Emeryville tech entrepreneur

 At 8:30 a.m., San Francisco Supervisor Matt Dorsey officially confirmed the arrest in posts to Twitter.

-"I'm grateful @SFPD's Homicide Detail and all the officers from @SFPDSouther and elsewhere for their tireless work to bring Bob Lee's killer to justice and for their arrest of a suspect this morning."
+"I'm grateful @SFPD's Homicide Detail and all the officers from @SFPDSouthern and elsewhere for their tireless work to bring Bob Lee's killer to justice and for their arrest of a suspect this morning."

 "Obviously, nothing can undo this senseless crime, and we reiterate our condolences to Mr. Lee's family members, friends and colleagues.
 But I hope today's arrest can begin a process of healing and closure for all those touched by this tragedy."